HewlettPackard/python-hpOneView/README.md

 API Implementation
 ------------------

-Status listing of the HP OneView REST interfaces that have been implemented in the Python library so far is hosted in the [Wiki section](https://github.com/HewlettPackard/python-hpOneView/wiki/API-Implementation)
+Status listing of the HPE OneView REST interfaces that have been implemented in the Python library so far is hosted in the [Wiki section](https://github.com/HewlettPackard/python-hpOneView/wiki/API-Implementation)